jigoshop/jigoshop/readme.txt

 	* Total sales
 * New: Category images
 	* Add an image to your product categories
-* New: Beta updater
+* New: Beta Tester updater
-	* Keep track of Jigoshop beta versions by enabling this checkbox in the settings
+	* Enabling this checkbox in the settings will allow beta versions to appear in the WP Plugin Manager
-	* Allows you to update directly to a beta version
+	* Allows Jigoshop Beta Testers to update directly to a beta version
 * New: Product on Sale shortcode
 * New: Force users to login before downloading a purchased product
 * New: Mark 1 month or older orders from 'pending' to 'on-hold' with an option in the Settings to enable